 The Key To Chili Without Beans

-- Ground Beef – you can use any ground beef you like, but I recommend 85% lean beef for the best flavor and browning.
+- Ground Beef – Opt for any ground beef, but I recommend 85% lean beef for optimum flavor and browning.
+It strikes the right balance between leanness and fat content, delivering moist and flavorful chili.

 How to Make Keto Chili?